Howard E. Ivester Early College

 What if I have work based learning or mentorship?

-The EC coordinator and these students will work schedules and driving out on a student by student basis.
+The EC Dean, supervising teacher and students will work schedules and driving out on a student by student basis.
 Early College is still available for these students.

 What about eating BREAKFAST & LUNCH?

-Most students will be on their home campus for lunch; however, hot and cold meals tied to the student ID cards will be available.
+Most students will be on their home campus by lunch; however, hot and cold meals for breakfast and lunch tied to the student ID cards will be available.

 What responsibilities do Dual Enrollment students have?